Sawin, Lublin Voivodeship: Jewish community

 The Jewish cemetery on the outskirts of the village, on a street called Chuteckiej, was vandalized in 1943.
 In 1999, Mordechai Holcblat, a Sawin native living in Israel, rectified a wooden fence.
 In 2001, Philip Goldstejn, a Sawin native from Canada, and Mr. Holcblat from Israel created a Holocaust memorial on stone brought from Israel.
 They had the cemetery cleaned and the remaining gravestones were reset.

 The Holocaust

-The Nazis destroyed both synagogues and created a slave labor camp in November 1940 for local Jews and others from Kraków, Czechoslovakia, France, Austria, and Yugoslavia.
+The Nazi Germans destroyed both synagogues and created a slave labor camp in November 1940 for local Jews and others from Kraków, Czechoslovakia, France, Austria, and Yugoslavia.
 They built drainage ditches and later were sent to extermination camps.
 Sawin's labor camp was closed on December 9, 1943, marching prisoners to Sobibor.

 Sawin was the site of a Jewish forced labor camp established by the Germans for the purpose of improving water for the area.
 This camp had between 700 and 800 Jewish workers.